 Drug And Alcohol Detox Programs

 A Kansas City medical detox program can be the first step in helping a person’s body heal from addiction.
 Quitting a drug suddenly can be dangerous.
-During detox, medications will likely be used to help a person safely become abstinent from the drug of abuse.
+During detox, medications will likely be used to help a person safely become abstinent from the drug of use.

 Detox by itself isn’t a standalone treatment for addiction.
 After a person successfully detoxes, they should enroll in a rehab program for drug or alcohol addiction.